From Notebook to New Work

 Discover how a writer’s journal can revitalize your writing practice

 Use your writer's notebook to recharge your writing.
 Explore descriptive language, scene building, character, and conflict.
 Then transform your notebook sketches into the core of a story, novel, personal essay, or memoir.
 Gain professional feedback each unit.
-Option 1 includes 5 units with 2 revisions; Option 2 includes 5 units, 4 revisions plus a 2,000-word critique.
+Option 1 includes five writing assignments and two revisions; Option 2 includes four assignments and four revisions, plus a 2,000-word critique.

 Writer’s journals aren’t diaries.
 They have one goal — to keep you writing good work.
 Countless writers have used notebooks to strengthen their prose skills, maintain solid writing habits, and let their imaginations roam wild.
 In this workshop, explore how to customize your own notebook.
 Find a satisfying balance between playful experimentation and rigorous craft.
 Come away with sharpened storytelling skills and a notebook full of ideas to get you writing and keep you writing.